Premarital Agreements in Virginia

-Summer Consultation Special.
-For a limited time, schedule an initial 1-hour consultation with a Livesay & Myers family law attorney for just $150 ($200 for our Fredericksburg office).
+Fall Consultation Special.
+For a limited time, schedule an initial 1-hour consultation with a Livesay & Myers family law attorney for just $150 ($200 for our Fairfax office).
 Contact us today to take advantage of this discounted rate.

 - When Is A Prenuptial Agreement A Good Idea?

 - Prenups for Same-Sex Couples in Virginia